Custodia/caketickets/README.md

 [Read the installation doc.](./docs/install.md) (Currently untested.)

+After the steps outlined above you should be able to run the server with `bin/cake server`

 ## Known issues.

 The tickets index is not filtering results based on user level in project.